 Season chicken with salt and pepper and add to the oil and drippings to brown on all sides, about 5 minutes.
 It does not have to be cooked through because it will simmer and cook through later.
 Remove and add to the bowl with the chorizo.

 Add a splash more olive oil then sauté onions and peppers in the pot for a 4 minutes, until they begin to soften.
 Add the chopped garlic and saute for a 30 seconds more.
 Add the mixed spices to the onion, pepper, garlic mixture and sauté for and additional 30 seconds.

 Add 1 cup of the chicken broth, scraping bottom of pan to loosen bits and pieces.
 Then add the rest of chicken broth, fire roasted tomatoes, chorizo, and chicken to the pot.
 Bring to a boil.
 Reduce heat and simmer uncovered for 1 1/2 - 2 hours, or until chicken is tender and falls part easily.

-Add the beans and 1/2 can of tomato paste to the pot.
+Add the beans, 1/2 teaspoon salt, and 1/2 can of tomato paste (if necessary to thicken) to the pot.
 You can adjust the amount of tomato paste depending on whether you like your chili thicker or thinner.
 Season with salt or a little cayenne pepper if you like it spicier.

 Mix together all the ingredients.
 Add salt to taste.
 Serve chili with desired toppings.